Stanley Cortez

-Stanley Cortez, A.S.C. (born Stanislaus Samuel Kranz; November 4, 1908 - December 23, 1997) was an American cinematographer.
+Stanley Cortez, ASC (born Stanislaus Samuel Kranz; November 4, 1908 - December 23, 1997) was an American cinematographer.
 He worked on over 100 films between 1929 and 1980, and was twice nominated for the Academy Award for Best Cinematography.
+He served as President of the American Society of Cinematographers from 1985 to 1987.

-His most notable credits included Orson Welles' The Magnificent Ambersons (1942), Charles Laughton's The Night of the Hunter (1955), Nunnally Johnson's The Three Faces of Eve (1957), and Samuel Fuller's Shock Corridor (1963) and The Naked Kiss (1964).
-He served as President of the American Society of Cinematographers from 1985 to 1986.
+Cortez's most notable credits included Orson Welles' The Magnificent Ambersons (1942), John Cromwell's Since You Went Away (1945), Charles Laughton's The Night of the Hunter (1955), Nunnally Johnson's The Three Faces of Eve (1957), and Samuel Fuller's Shock Corridor (1963) and The Naked Kiss (1964).

 He was the younger brother of actor and director Ricardo Cortez.

-Biography
+Early life and education

+Cortez was born Stanislaus Samuel Kranz in New York City in 1908, to a family of Austrian Jewish emigrants.
+His younger brother was actor Ricardo Cortez (born Jacob Krantz), and Cortez would adopt that surname as an adult to capitalize on his brother's fame.
+He graduated from New York University, and initially worked in portrait photography.

-Cortez was born under the surname "Krantz" in New York City and attended New York University.
-He adopted his professional name Cortez to capitalize on the fame of his older brother, Jacob Krantz, who had been transformed into the film matinee idol Ricardo Cortez.
-He first worked as a designer of elegant sets for several portrait photographers' studios (including that of Edward Steichen), which may have influenced his strong spatial awareness and ability to effectively use camera movement: a strong feeling for space and an ability to move his camera through that space in such a way as to embody it in film's two-dimensional format.
-His first job in the film industry was for Pathé News, which later allowed him to give his films a newsreel-like touch when necessary.
-During the 1920s and the early 1930s, he worked his way up the usual Hollywood cameraman ladder: camera assistant, camera operator, and cinematographer (or first cameraman, a rank he attained in 1936).
+He was designer of elegant sets for several portrait photographers' studios (including that of Edward Steichen), which may have influenced his strong spatial awareness and ability to effectively use camera movement: a strong feeling for space and an ability to move his camera through that space in such a way as to embody it in film's two-dimensional format.

+Career

+Cortez's first job in the film industry was for Pathé News, which later allowed him to give his films a newsreel-like touch when necessary.
+During the 1920s and the early 1930s, he worked his way up the usual Hollywood cameraman ladder: camera assistant, camera operator, and cinematographer.
 He managed to work for some of the great Hollywood cameramen, among them Karl Struss, Charles Rosher, and Arthur C. Miller.
 On the side, Cortez managed to do an experimental film, Scherzo (1932), that drew on the techniques of Slavko Vorkapić; the short has been described as a "symphony of light" by some critics."
+He joined the American Society of Cinematographers in 1933.

 Cortez's early films often involved unconventional subjects, providing opportunities for experimentation.
 He often employed experimental techniques to enhance the visual appeal of his films.
 In The Forgotten Woman (1939) he did an extreme close-up of the actress's eyes to create a sense of seeing into her mind.
 Then Cortez had a big chance to work with Orson Welles on The Magnificent Ambersons (1942).
 Cortez saw the set for the film before being appointed the first cameraman.
 His spatial sense told him that shooting the film within these sets would be a tremendous challenge.
 Cortez's work on the film utilized his expertise in navigating studio space, a skill that was integral to its visual storytelling.
 Some of Cortez's work on The Magnificent Ambersons was reportedly edited out during post-production.
 During World War II, Cortez served in the U.S. Army Signal Corps.